Get ready for a whole load of kite string info, trivia and anecdotes!

 Here's a quick round-up of traditional kite string from other cultures...

-On that slightly educational note, I'll end this page on kite string.
+On that slightly educational note, I'll end this page.
 I won't ... ermm ... spin it out any longer ;-)

-Need some kite string?
-If you are in the U.S., this Stake Line Winder, 30# x 500 ft. product on Amazon seems like good value.
-It would suit smallish kites up to 3 feet in span.
+Needing kite string?
+This Stake Line Winder, 30# x 500 ft. product on Amazon is popular for good reason.
+It suits smallish kites up to 3 feet in span.
 For heavier line, simply do an Amazon search for 'line winder'.

 You might have noticed that this site has a monthly newsletter...